-Deciding on questions to ask the interviewer can be one of the most stressful parts of the interview process.
+Deciding on job interview questions to ask the interviewer can be one of the most stressful parts of the interview process.
 Often candidates hurry through this part, relieved to have the job interview over as quickly as possible.
 Others ‘go through the motions’ by asking unoriginal questions to fill the time.

 Asking intelligent and thoughtful questions reinforces your suitability as a candidate and demonstrates you are serious about the job.
 It also allows you to gain a better insight into whether the role is really for you.